-Amelia advises clients on a range of corporate transactions, including public and private mergers and acquisitions and both domestic and cross-border transactions.
+Amelia advises on a range of corporate transactions, specialising in public and private mergers and acquisitions.

-Amelia has advised on some of the most transformative Australian public and private M&A deals in recent times across various industries and sectors, including in the industrials and financial services sectors.
+Amelia has advised on some of the largest and most transformative Australian public and private M&A deals in recent times across various industries and sectors, including in the energy, financial services and consumer sectors.
 Amelia has also completed secondments to the Commonwealth Bank of Australia and CIMIC Group.